cylc/cylc-doc/src/user-guide/running-suites.rst

-suites - the triggering check will catch any bug that causes a task to run when it shouldn't, for instance; even in a dummy mode reference test the full task job script (sans ``script`` items) executes on the proper task host by the proper batch system.
+suites - the triggering check will catch any bug that causes a task to run when it shouldn't, for instance; even in a dummy mode reference test the full task job script (sans ``script`` items) executes on the proper task host by the proper :term:`job runner`.

 Reference tests can be configured with the following settings: